GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Carol_Sturka/Bitter_Chrysalis.md

 Does Carol's fandom know she is married to a  woman, she is a lesbian?

 The title of Carol's unpublished book could be interpreted as "my bitter coming out" (of the closet), as in sexual confrontation with USA society.

+( Is the sex crime of our author in Phoenix Park (HCE) more than the car booze device?
+Is it changing her character, selling out her truth toa void confronting USA society, and now society is "Hello Carol!" confronting her? )